 The Advanced Threat Prevention element of the Dell Endpoint Security Suite Enterprise version 10.1 is supported.
-This feature is supported only on Wyse 5070 thin client and Wyse 5470 thin client.
+This feature is supported only on Wyse 5070 thin client.

-Endpoint Security Suite Enterprise provides data security for business data, systems and reputations.
-The suite offers an integrated client that includes advanced threat prevention, Enterprise class encryption, all centrally-managed through a single console.
-You can easily enforce and prove compliance for all endpoints using the consolidated compliance reporting and flexible email notifications.
+Endpoint Security Suite Enterprise provides data security for business data, systems, and reputations.
+The suite offers an integrated client that includes advanced threat prevention, Enterprise class encryption, all centrally managed through a single console.
+You can enforce and prove compliance for all endpoints using the consolidated compliance reporting and flexible email notifications.